Loft vs Scout

 Start Here

-The Scout and the Loft start from the same place: the same chassis options (Sprinter, Transit, or ProMaster), the same road-ready Foundation — water, climate, power, refrigeration, exterior shower, toilet, induction cooking, and full cabinetry — the same marine-grade construction, the same 3-year structural warranty, and the same build process.
+The Scout and the Loft start from the same place: the same chassis options (Sprinter, Transit, or ProMaster), the same complete base build — water, climate, power, refrigeration, exterior shower, toilet, induction cooking, and full cabinetry — the same marine-grade construction, the same 3-year structural warranty, and the same build process.

 The Scout